plumgrid/plumgrid-ansible/README.rst

 4. Create a user variables file, using the sample in ``etc/user_pg_vars.yml.example`` and place it in ``/etc/rpc_deploy/``

-5. Run the playbooks with (do this after the neuton plays have completed):
+5. Run the playbooks with (do this before the openstack-setup.yml playbook is run):

 .. code-block:: yaml

-   openstack-ansible playbooks/plumgrid_playbooks/plumgrid_all.yml
+   openstack-ansible playbooks/plumgrid-ansible/plumgrid_playbooks/plumgrid_all.yml

 Notes
 -------